-Note: This statement has been adopted jointly by the AVMA, Federation of Veterinarians of Europe and Canadian Veterinary Medical Association.
+Note: This statement has been adopted jointly by the AVMA, Federation of Veterinarians of Europe (FVE) and Canadian Veterinary Medical Association (CVMA).

 Rabies is a zoonotic viral disease of mammals that is endemic in many countries.
 The virus can be transmitted to people via direct contact with saliva of an infected animal through a bite or other open wound.
 Rabies is almost always fatal to humans unless post-exposure prophylaxis (PEP) is administered shortly after exposure.
 Domestic dogs, along with multiple wild mammalian species (eg, bats, foxes, raccoons, skunks), can serve as a reservoir for the rabies virus.
 Dog-mediated rabies is a serious public health risk in countries that have a high number of unvaccinated and free-roaming dogs (owned or stray) living in close proximity to humans.

 The World Health Organization (WHO), World Organization for Animal Health (WOAH), and Food and Agriculture Organization of the United Nations (FAO) estimate that more than 59,000 people die of rabies every year, largely in the less economically advantaged regions of the world.
 Moreover, domestic dogs carrying the canine variant of the rabies virus are responsible for viral transmission in 99% of those deaths, with approximately 40% of people bitten by suspect rabid dogs being children younger than 15 years of age.
 Given the key role of dogs in transmission of the rabies virus to humans and the concurrent central role dogs play in service to humans, whether as pets or working animals, vaccination of dogs against rabies is a critically important and effective means of protecting children and adults from contracting this deadly disease and strengthening the human-animal bond.